Pelni: History

 Under the Dutch colonial rule, Indonesian inter-islands transportation was dominated by Koninklijke Paketvaart-Maatschappij (KPM), founded in 1888.
 KPM headquarter was in Amsterdam, but daily operations were controlled from Batavia, Dutch East Indies (now Jakarta).

 As a newly independent republic in the late 1940s, Indonesian government decided to nationalize Dutch-owned companies.
 The Dutch refused to give away KPM, due to its strong position as a connector of the Indonesian archipelago.
 KPM also played an important role in transporting Dutch logistics and military supplies during the Indonesian National Revolution.

 In response to Dutch refusal, on September 5, 1950, Indonesia founded PEPUSKA (Yayasan Penguasaan Pusat Kapal-kapal, Centrally-controlled Ships Foundation) that operates 8 ships with a total size of 4.800 Deadweight tonnage.
 However, due to a lack of experience and capital, PEPUSKA failed to takeover KPM's monopoly.

 On April 28, 1952, PEPUSKA was dissolved.
 Pelni (now as a company, not a foundation) was founded on the same day, with the same fleet.
 To bring more power, Indonesian Eximbank provided funding to buy 45 new coaster ships from western European countries.
 While waiting for these new ships to be produced, Pelni rented various ships from many countries across the world.
 Pelni also used ships looted from Japan in World War 2.
 These strategies proved successful, as KPM suffered from declining market share and strike workers led by Sukarno's leftist doctrine.
 KPM discontinued its Indonesian operation on December 3, 1957.

 Pelni achieved its golden era during the early 1980s to late 1990s.
-Under Suharto presidency with his Transmigration program, Pelni was the main transport to move people from Java and Sumatra to eastern region of Indonesia, because air transport facilities were still underdeveloped.
+Under Suharto’s presidency with his Transmigration program, Pelni was the main transport to move people from Java and Sumatra to eastern regions of Indonesia, because air transport facilities were still underdeveloped.

 Pelni started to suffer in the 2000s, as air travel became cheaper.
-Some of its old ships even failed to sell to third parties, and maintaining these old ships was expensive.
-KM Kambuna (renamed KRI Tanjung Nusanive (973)) and KM Rinjani (renamed KRI Tanjung Fatagar (974)) was granted to Indonesian Navy in 2004.
+Some of its old ships even failed to sell to third parties, and maintaining these ships was expensive.
+KM Kambuna (renamed KRI Tanjung Nusanive (973)) and KM Rinjani (renamed KRI Tanjung Fatagar (974)) was granted to the Indonesian Navy in 2004.
 KM Kerinci was sold in 2014.
-KFC Jetliner was rented to Sri Lanka Navy between 2009 and 2012.
+KFC Jetliner was rented to the Sri Lankan Navy between 2009 and 2012.
 As of 2017, no party is interested to buy KM Ganda Dewata (Ro-ro ship) even as scrap.

-Pelni started to reform its services and management since 2012 to this day, by focusing more on tourism and cargo market, alongside improving its current low-budget passenger services.
+Pelni started to reform its services and management since 2012, by focusing more on tourism and cargo market, alongside improving its current low-budget passenger services.
 Pelni began to book positive earnings since 2014.